 Prerequisite: IT 514 for CS/IT majors or MGMT 566 for MBA majors, or permission of the instructor.
-An examination and critical assessment of real-life management issues surrounding information systems in application environments.
-These issues involve the management of information, project management and information resources and systems within the organization.
+An examination and critical assessment of

 IT 530 - Applied Database Systems (3.0)

 Prerequisite: A minimum grade of "B-" in IT 510, IT 512 and IT 514 or permission of the instructor.
 Not open to students who have completed CS 530.
 Overview of data management concepts.
 The course will explore the enterprise perspective of managing data needs of an organization.
 Topics include data integrity, database models, and integration of databases, security, and database administration issues.
 The student will be introduced to query processing within a database environment.